F.A.Q.

 A: Yes!
 We are members of Fitness Leadership Canada (FLC) , Canada's leading national body for fitness certification, and of ICREPs which is the world's leading international fitness alliance.
 NSFA exams are the FLC exams.
 All FLC instructors in Canada write the same exams and pass the same evaluations.
 Our certifications & insurance are valid anywhere in Canada.
 Internationally, you may transfer to other ICREPs member countries to their equivalents of the certification you earn here.
 Non-member countries decide on transfer protocols on a case-by-case basis.

-Q: Do I need to have my first Aid & CPR completed before I take any NSFA courses?
+Q: Do I need to have my first aid & CPR completed before I take any NSFA courses?

 A: No, you may do it any time before, during or after you take our courses.
 However we cannot activate your certification and insurance until you have it.
+To qualify for insurance, you must be 19 years of age or older.

 Q: What level of CPR do I need?